stephen-cloud/c-19-autobody-old/docs/connecttobackend.md

 ## Initialize Amplify

-We need to import and initialize Amplify with this.
+We need to import and initialize Amplify with the configuration in `awsmobile`.
 We only need to do it once, so let's put it in `index.tsx`.

 !!! note
     This goes in `index.tsx`.